AyeSea/node-weather/README.md

 # node-weather
 A simple Node.js console application that displays weather information based on user location.
-Users provide a city name and receive console output showing current weather details and a forecast for the next 5 days.
+Users provide a city name and receive console output showing current weather details and a forecast for the next several days.
 The app makes API requests to the OpenWeatherMap API, and, if you leave it running, will make a new request every hour from the time you first ran the app.

 Instructions: